Pakistani waiter finds fame as Tyrion Lannister doppelganger, but has never heard of Game of Thrones

 "I don't mind.
 A lot of my pictures have been taken, that's why I have become very famous everywhere," he said.

-Not only are Khan and Dinklage's faces strikingly similar, they are also the same height at around 1.35m.
+Not only are Khan and Dinklage's faces strikingly similar, they are about the same height of 1.35m.

 Photographs of the pair have unsurprisingly made their way onto social media showing the doppelgangers side-by-side.